pelaaaa/BigMacMap/README.md

-Final project for GEOG 371: Web Mapping taken in the fall of 2023.
+Final project for GEOG 371: Web Mapping.
+Taken in the fall of 2023.